AnuragA1727/Portfolio-2/README.md

-# Portfolio1
+# Portfolio-2
-My first attempt of making a portfolio using just HTML and CSS (No JS).
+My Second attempt of making a portfolio using just HTML and CSS (No JS).